Reference suite — reading guide

 L1

-Refcounted-view layer.
-Canonical view struct; rope (chain of views) semantics; refcount memory ordering; the TLV-as-cast operation; two parser contexts (wire-receive vs in-memory walk); view-module catalog; cross-substrate transitions; end-to-end DMA→ADC→network trace across all six layers.
-The resolved modular memory-binding contract (ADR-0012) for the hard integrations: MMIO TOCTOU, cross-process refcount + grace/epoch, lwIP pbuf, rope-flatten, DMA coherency, register binding.
+The refcounted-view layer.
+Canonical view struct; rope (chain of views) semantics; refcount memory ordering; the TLV-as-cast operation; the two parser contexts (wire-receive and in-memory walk); view-module catalog; cross-substrate transitions; the end-to-end DMA→ADC→network trace across all six layers.
+The modular memory-binding contract (ADR-0012) for the hard integrations: MMIO TOCTOU, cross-process refcount with grace/epoch, lwIP pbuf, rope flatten, DMA coherency, register binding.

 09-memory-substrate.md